aamnah/notes/src/posts/14_days_social_isolation.md

 - i can work in my pajamas
 - no commute, no wasting an hour driving every day
 - more focus, don't have to talk to anyone
-- more privacy, my screen is nor for everyone in the office to see
+- more privacy, my screen is not for everyone in the office to see
 - more flexibility in the start and end of work hours

 ### Goals